 Evaluators will develop estimates of free ridership based on the two Program Components Score specifications outlined in the Core protocol and will select one of these for purposes of calculating the annual incremental energy savings for comparing to the legislated goal.
 Evaluators will present the results of both estimates of free ridership in EM&V reporting.

-Study-Based Programs
+Study-Based Protocol

 Free Ridership